Pamela Kyle Crossley

-Life
+Early life

 Crossley was born in Lima, Ohio, and attended high school in Emmaus, Pennsylvania.
-After leaving high school she worked as an editorial assistant and writer on environmental subjects for Rodale Press.
-In 1977 she graduated from Swarthmore College, where she was editor-in-chief of The Phoenix; her fellow students included David C. Page, Robert Zoellick, Ben Brantley, Wing Thye Woo, Robert P. George, Jacqueline Carey and David G. Bradley.
-At Swarthmore she was a student of Lillian M. Li and Bruce Cumings, and as an undergraduate began graduate study at the University of Pennsylvania with Hilary Conroy.
-She later entered Yale University, where she was a student of Yu Ying-shih and Parker Po-fei Huang, and wrote a dissertation under the direction of Jonathan D. Spence.
-She joined the Dartmouth College faculty in Hanover, New Hampshire, in 1985.
-After David Farquhar, Gertraude Roth Li, and Beatrice S. Bartlett, Crossley was among the first scholars writing in English to use Manchu-language documents to research the history of the Qing Empire.
-More specialists subsequently adopted this practice.
-Crossley is a Guggenheim fellow, an NEH fellow (2011–2012) and a recipient of the Association for Asian Studies Joseph Levenson Book Prize for A Translucent Mirror.
-Dartmouth students have given her the Goldstein Prize for teaching.
-Crossley resides in Norwich, Vermont.
+After leaving high school, she worked as an editorial assistant and writer on environmental topics for Rodale Press.
+She graduated from Swarthmore College in 1977, where she served as editor-in-chief of The Phoenix.
+At Swarthmore, she studied with Lillian M. Li and Bruce Cumings and began graduate study at the University of Pennsylvania with Hilary Conroy.
+She later attended Yale University, where she studied with Yu Ying-shih and Parker Po-fei Huang and completed a dissertation under the supervision of Jonathan D. Spence.